FEATURED ISSUE RELEASED MARCH 15, 2014

 Trainer "Hump" Pierce, Jack Cassini, Tom Saffell, Pete Castiglione, Chet Johnson, Russ Peters,

-The Indians captured the American Association crown in 1948 by 11 games
+With a record of 100-54, the Indianapolis Indians captured the American Association crown in 1948 by 11 games over the Milwaukee Brewers.

-St. Paul went on to tangle with the Montreal Royals in the Junior World Series, going down, four games to one,
+St. Paul went on to tangle with the International League's Montreal Royals in the Junior World Series, going down, four games to one,